grasskin/ready-player-2/README.md

 # ready-player-2

+- a social media platform for the future.
+Best experienced in VR, users can interact with each other and make "physical" posts in a persistent world.

 ### future features
 - persistent world with posts, art, etc. left by your friends (or strangers)
 - each user has their own "profile room" that they can decorate as they choose